jonsayer/qr-diskdrive/README.md

 I envision this tool as creating modern punch cards, data made tangible.
 A gif encoded in a stack of playing cards.
 A rick roll stored in a shoebox.
 An mp3 stored in a binder.

-Completely absurd, of course,
+Completely absurd, of course, but that's the point.

 ## Future improvements

 In the future I intend to:

-- Test and make it all work on Windows.
-I have only used this on Linux so far.
+- Allow the encoding of an entire directory, both zipped and unzipped.
+- investigate the use of [segno](https://segno.readthedocs.io/en/latest/) instead of the qrcode library.
 - Allow the user to print directly, sending the PDF file to the operating system's printer dialog.
-- Recommend maximum QR code data capacities for the PDF formats.
-This will require lots of printing and testing.
-- Allow the user to select the number of codes per letter-sized PDF page (1 or 4), which would be useful for very large codes that need to be read by low-quality cameras.
 - Print directly to a standard receipt printer, at a reduced capacity per QR code.
+    - I'm going to need a receipt printer before considering this, and lots of paper.
 - Allow the user to select a different webcam from their default.
 Useful if you have one that is not attached to the screen of your laptop.
-    - As it is, that can be changed from the code in the function readFromCamera()
+    - As it is, that can be changed from the code in the function readFromCamera().
+Should be able to set this parameter

+## Changelog

+### changed on version released June 2024

+- Calculate the maximum file chunk size when outputting to PDF to prevent QR codes that are are illegible.
+Also allows the user to override this setting
+- Allow the user to select the number of codes per letter-sized PDF page (1 or 4), which would be useful for very large codes that need to be read by low-quality cameras.
+    - this is done by setting columns and rows
 - Allow the user to save their file as a Zip file containing the PNG files.
+- Render the encoded text on a pdf alongside the QR code.
+- Allow the user to select qr code styling, [as defined here](https://pypi.org/project/qrcode/).

+## Testing plan

 ## Credit where due